isc-projects/stork/doc/man/stork-tool.8.rst

 - Database Migration - it allows for performing database schema migrations, overwriting db schema version and getting its current value;
-  usually, there is no need to use this area, as the Stork server always runs the migration scripts on startup
+  usually, there is no need to use this area, as the Stork Server always runs the migration scripts on startup